-GRoW @ Annenberg, a philanthropic initiative of the Annenberg Foundation, is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, the environment, civic & cultural life and more.
+GRoW @ Annenberg, the philanthropic initiative led by Gregory Annenberg Weingarten, is dedicated to supporting humanitarian efforts across the globe, as well as innovative projects in health, education, the arts, the environment, civic & cultural life and more.
+Gregory Annenberg Weingarten is a Vice President and Director of the Annenberg Foundation, a family foundation established by Ambassador Walter H. Annenberg in 1989 and today led by Wallis Annenberg, Chairman of the Board, President, and CEO.

 Mission & Values